Disappearance of Patricia Spencer and Pamela Hobley: Disappearance

 Hobley told her mother and three sisters that she planned to return home after attending her high school's homecoming football game and a Halloween party.
 When she was absent after her family returned from trick-or-treating, her fiancé informed her mother that she had not arrived at the party.
 Hobley's mother then called other parents and learned that Spencer never arrived at the party either.
 Eventually, their absence became a missing person investigation and police requested information from the community for assistance in discovering their whereabouts.
 For the first week of the investigation it was speculated that they were runaways with the intent to travel to Flint, Michigan.

-Hobley's sister, Mary Buehrle, expressed her doubts that this was a case of such nature, citing the positive events that had taken place in the time before the girls went missing.
+Hobley's sister, Mary Buehrle, later expressed her doubts that this was a case of such nature, citing the positive events that had taken place in the time before the girls went missing.
 Both girls were reportedly "close to their families" and did not bring their purses, identification or extra clothing when they left, indicating that they did not disappear voluntarily.